aenavidad/historical-series-re-Belize/work/oct-23/log.md

     2. [x] add the nn.nnnn.nnnn file-level versioning data to their corresponding (those with filepaths not ending in some date-month.numbers sequence) files except that we now follow the sketch of series as provided in `draft.tex` ie excluding metadata (as a series but not as metadata itself), collapsing all statistics series into single stats series, and so on,
     3. [x] may further want to add versioning data from `work/versioning`,
     4. [x] complete versioning data in a manner following 4.2 or 4.3 above,[^inc addition of 14 Numbers-versioned files to `work/oct-23/draft-draft0s7files.tsv` and to relevant parts of `pre-git-hist`]
+    5. [x] check `pre-git-hist/events.tsv` to ensure *every* named `tsv` file with a 'created file' event prior to 4 Nov 2021 appears on `work/oct-23/draft-*files.tsv`,[^check passed]
+    6. [x] see if any of the 'created file' events prior to 4 Nov 2021 described as 're pre-existing data' ought to also be included in `work/oct-23/draft-*files.tsv`,[^cross reference creation dates with those listed on 'Numbers' folder of local hard drive - which contains all `.numbers` files - check passed as all such files appear to be non-original data from third-party databases - ie no new files added to `work/oct-23/draft-*files.tsv`]
+    7. [x] add versioning data in *chains* for the persons ie identities series to `work/oct-23/draft-*versioning.tsv`,
 5. [ ] xx.